The Three Main Reasons Why Women Get Hot Flushes

 Hot flushes are the most common complaint for women going through menopause.
 Find out what’s behind them and why they occur.

-It seems that hot flashes are the bane of many women’s lives at menopause – and they have quite an effect on those around them too.
-Hot flashes come on without any warning and can range from being mildly uncomfortable to downright unbearable.
+It seems that hot flushes are the bane of many women’s lives at menopause – and they have quite an effect on those around them too.
+Hot flushes come on without any warning and can range from being mildly uncomfortable to downright unbearable.

 The Reasons Why

 Although some lucky women escape completely, there are some very good reasons why we experience the heat that we associate with menopause:

 1. Blood Vessels